Table of Contents

 The Health and Disability Waiver is intended for physically disabled individuals under the age of 65.
 Those enrolled in this program are able to choose their own attendant care worker, regardless of whether they live at home or in an assisted living facility.
 Other benefits of this program include adult day care, homemaker services, meal delivery, personal emergency response systems, and nutritional counseling.

 An individual’s functional ability, income, and assets are all taken into consideration when applying for Medicaid in Iowa.
-To be eligible in 2017, Iowa residents must have a monthly income that does not exceed $2,205.
-This amount is equivalent to 300% of the Federal Benefit Rate.
-A single applicant’s assets cannot be greater than $2,000, but does exclude certain items, such as an individual’s home, if not valued over $552,000, and the applicant lives in the home.
+To be financially eligible in 2018, Iowa residents must have a monthly income that does not exceed $2,250.
+This amount is equivalent to 300% of the Federal Benefit Rate (FBR).
+A single applicant’s assets cannot be greater than $2,000, but does exclude certain items, such as an individual’s home, if not valued over $572,000, and the applicant, or their spouse, lives in the home.
 Household items and personal effects are also exempt.
-If income and assets are over the allowable amounts, this does not automatically call for disqualification.
+If income and assets are over the allowable amounts, this does not automatically call for Medicaid disqualification.
+For instance, if a married applicant’s spouse is not applying for Medicaid, a certain portion of the applicant’s income and joint assets can be given to the non-applicant (community) spouse.
+These rules are in place to prevent spousal impoverishment, but also effectively lower an applicant’s income and assets for qualification purposes.
+As of 2018, up to $3,090 / month in income can be transferred to the community spouse, and up to $123,600 in assets can be retained by the non-applicant spouse.
 However, it is highly suggested one seek assistance from a Medicaid Planning Professional prior to applying for Medicaid in order to reallocate income and assets.
 Learn more.

 The Iowa Able Foundation Loan Program provides low interest loans to elderly and disabled individuals so they can buy assistive technology or make modifications to their home, improving their independence.
 Eligible purchases and projects include motorized wheelchairs, wheelchair ramps, and walk-in bathtubs.
 One must have the resources to be able to repay the loan.